-Written with newbie photographers in mind, this beginners guide will focus on the key elements of how to take great photos with the Sony A6000.
+Written with newbie photographers in mind, this beginners manual will focus on the key elements of how to take great photos with the Sony A6000.

 It will also touch on some of the more technical tips to push your skills a little further.Learn new skills and techniques ..
 Don't be afraid of using the auto settings while you learn about your new camera Click To Tweet